JBQuim/Boolean-Circuit-Evolution/README.md

 # Spontaneous evolution of modularity in logic gate networks

-Some of the findings outlined in [this](https://doi.org/10.1073/pnas.0503610102) paper by Nadav Kashtan and Uri Alon are replicated.
+Some of the findings outlined in [this](https://doi.org/10.1073/pnas.0503610102) paper by Nadav Kashtan and Uri Alon are reproduced.
 See the paper for more detailed exploration of the results and a more in depth explanation.
 None of the findings are original and the project is intended only as a learning exercise inspired by [a lecture](https://youtu.be/cdaynA0PyPU) by Uri Alon.

 ## Goals